vegaprotocol/vegacapsule/config.md

 <dd>

-Allows the user to optionally use a different version of Vega binary for wallet
+By default wallet config inherits Vega binary from main network config but this paramater allows user to define a different Vega binary to be used in wallet.
+This can be used in case differnt wallet version is required.
+A relative or absolute path can be used.
+If only the binary name is defined, it automatically looks for it in $PATH.

+<blockquote>Using wallet version that is not compatible with network will not work - therefore this should be used in advanced cases only.</blockquote>
 </dd>

 <dt>